zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/developer/dapr/dapr_statestore/_index.md

 ## Dapr Components & Node.js application

-- Before validating the App, let’s verify and “zoom in” to the Kubernetes resources deployed by running a few kubectl commands.
+- Before validating the app, let’s verify and “zoom in” to the Kubernetes resources deployed by running a few _kubectl_ commands.

     ```shell
     kubectl get pods -n dapr-system